-45. It is appropriate to allow DEC flexibility in establishing the final terms and conditions of the Storm Recovery Bonds and any SRB Securities and therefore the ability, at its option, to cause one or more series of Storm Recovery Bonds and SRB Securities to be issued, in order to achieve the Statutory Cost Objectives.
+32.45.
+It is appropriate to allow DEC flexibility in establishing the final terms and conditions of the Storm Recovery Bonds and any SRB Securities and therefore the ability, at its option, to cause one or more series of storm recovery bondsStorm Recovery Bonds and SRB Securities to be issued, in order to achieve the Statutory Cost Objectives.